kienlacmai/TicTacToeSocketGUI/README.md

 - **Modules:**
   - `server.py` — initializes the hosting socket and waits for incoming connections.
   - `client.py` — connects to a host machine and communicates move data.
-  - `gui.py` (or integrated GUI logic) — manages visual board updates and player interactions.
+  - `gui.py` — manages visual board updates and player interactions.
-  - `game_logic.py` (if present) — tracks board states, move validation, and win conditions.
+  - `game_logic.py` — tracks board states, move validation, and win conditions.

 - **Network Behavior:**
   - The host binds to a local IP address and port (commonly 127.0.0.1 or LAN IP).